 In Alta California, missions were usually founded in locations where there was good land for agriculture and a reliable water source.
 This would happen after consultations and negotiations with local Indian groups, which was crucial, since the the mission could be destroyed if it was not supported by local native people.

-Indians would be persuaded, but not forced to join the mission.
+According to Spanish and Church law, Indians could be persuaded, but not forced to join the mission.
 Once they did join, however, they were considered citizens of the mission and of Spain, and were expected to live within its boundaries.
 These boundaries corresponded roughly to the borders of their traditional lands, unless they joined the mission from far away, as was the case with many Yukuts people from the San Joaquin Valley.

-Native mayordomos or supervisors would oversee the day-to-operation of the mission.
+Native American mayordomos or supervisors would oversee the day-to-day operation of the mission.
 These were normally chosen from among Indians who had become most familiar with and adapted to the mission lifestyle.
-Spanish law also required that the Indians elect alcaldes (a combination of mayor and judge) and regidores (town councilmen) from amongst themselves, to serve as the political representatives of the people on the mission.
+Spanish law also required that the Indians elect alcaldes (a combination of mayor and judge) and regidores (town councilmen) from amongst themselves as the political representatives of the people on the mission.

 Gentiles, Neophytes and Gente de Razón